kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

     }
     ```

+`CaffeineCacheModule` contributes a `CaffeineCacheFactory` and a cache telemetry factory as `@DefaultComponent`, which means your own component of the same type would override them.
+It also pulls in
+`CacheCommonModule`, the shared part of the cache subsystem.

 ## Cache Implementation { #cache-impl }

 A Kora cache starts from a typed `@Cache` interface.
 Kora generates its implementation at compile time and makes it available for dependency injection.

+The annotation value is the **configuration path** of this cache.
+It is not a symbolic name: Kora reads `CaffeineCacheConfig` from exactly that path in `application.conf`, so
+`@Cache("cache.caffeine.users")` and the `cache.caffeine.users { ... }` config section belong together.

 In this guide the key is the user identifier and the cached value is the full `UserResponse`.